Find Hidden Rules in Your Code - Before You Break Them

 Report bugs or request features.

-Or run CLI directly: uvx specfact-cli@latest import from-code my-project --repo .
+Start your analysis: uvx specfact-cli@latest import from-code my-project --repo .